Direct Access Barristers

 Although direct access barristers can work on a broad range of cases, they cannot conduct litigation on your behalf.
 This means you will need to take care of some of the administration of your case yourself.
 In some complex cases, or where a client is not confident that they manage the administration of their case, it may be desirable to instruct a solicitor.

 Direct Access is not available for legal aid clients.
 Legal aid clients wishing to instruct us must do so through a solicitor.

-What work can a barrister do under the direct access scheme?
+What work can a barrister do under the Public Access Scheme?

-You can use the direct access scheme to contact a barrister for help with advice about your case and the law relating to your situation.
-Direct access barrister can represent you in court, at tribunals, appeal hearings, committee hearings or similar proceedings.
+You can use the Public Access Scheme to contact a barrister for help with advice about your case and the law relating to your situation.
+Direct access barristers can represent you in court, at tribunals, appeal hearings, committee hearings or similar proceedings.
 They may also draft documents for you, including appeal forms and letters.
 However, they cannot issue documents or letters on your behalf, so you will need to do this yourself or instruct a third party to do so.
 Chambers can assist with the instruction of third parties on your behalf.